Parenting stress

-Parenting stress relates to stressors that are a function of being in and executing the parenting role.
+Parenting stress also known as "parental burnout" relates to stressors that are a function of being in and executing the parenting role.
 It is a construct that relates to both psychological phenomena and to the human body's physiological state as a parent or caretaker of a child.
+Such effects can be exacerbated when the child has complex care needs such as physical, developmental, emotional or behavioural needs.

 Context

 Unlike many stressful situations and events, parenting stressors tend to be long-term, repetitive, and can create chronic stress that manifests both in psychological and physiological ways.
 Extensive cross-cultural research has found that parenting stress is associated with parenting and child behaviors, various parenting-related cognitions, and the parent's and child's physiological states.
 Abidin has presented a non-exhaustive model and a measure that attempts to define the major components of parenting stress, and the impact of these stressors on parenting behavior and their child's development.
 The model concentrates on proximal variables related to the execution of the parenting role: the perceived behavioral characteristics of the child, the parent's self-cognitions, and their perceptions of the familial and friend support available to them.
 These proximal factors in turn connect with other aspects of the child's and the parent's interpersonal milieu.
 There are several operational definitions and ways of measuring aspects of parenting stress.
 Many of these have shown good reliability and criterion validity across a range of different samples, establishing evidence of generalizability.
 The Parenting Stress Index (PSI), the most widely used measure of parenting stress, has shown associations with a wide range of parenting behaviors and child outcomes and has been used in hundreds of published studies.
 Since the fourth edition of the PSI has been translated in over 30 languages, cross-cultural replications of the PSI factor structure have been published using normative samples from several countries.
 Copies of these measures and their test manuals may be obtained from the respective publisher.
 The goal is to provide a brief overview of the construct of parenting stress for a broader audience, given that the topic is likely to be of interest and importance across a wide range of medical and research contexts.
 Parenting is a human universal across time and culture, and the construct connects with psychological development, socialization of children, education, health (including when either person in the parent-child dyad experiences other illness or injury), and a wealth of other issues.
 The overview concludes with links to resources for learning more, or for incorporating measures into other programs of research.